 Customers will love to see what the product they’re ordering is going to look like, so finding the right way to preview your products is key to selling personalized gifts.

 If you are dealing with a small number of personalization options, you can always rely on good product pictures that reflect what your client chose.
-This works very well if you allow changes in color, material or patterns, and it can be easily achieved by adding different pictures to each variation.
+This works very well if you allow changes in color, material, or patterns, and it can be easily achieved by adding different pictures to each variation.

 However, when your personalization gets more personal you know it's time to rely on a preview app.
-This is most useful when you want customers to add that unique personal touch to your products, such as a quote, name, date, monogram or even their own picture.
+This is most useful when you want customers to add that unique personal touch to your products, such as a quote, name, date, monogram, or even their own picture.
 It also works great for mix and match products, where customers get to choose different fabrics, textures, and stylings to make their product absolutely unique.

 This type of software is great when looking for a product designer and previewer tool that takes into consideration your own designs.
 This means you can upload your own original design and let customers personalize on top of that, making their own unique products.
 This way you can guarantee a high-quality product while making unique original designs available that represent your brand.

-As your clients choose their options, the preview right next to them updates in real-time.
+As your clients choose their options, the preview is right next to the updates in real-time.
 And the best part is that it's very smooth on mobile devices.
 Even if you change a lot of settings or have an awkward screen size, everything adjusts perfectly, allowing you to design from any device.

-With its web 2 print tools, clients can personalize online while seeing a photo-realistic dynamic preview, and you can then get the high-quality files ready for printing, engraving or embroidering after each purchase.
+With its web 2 print tools, clients can personalize online while seeing a photo-realistic dynamic preview, and you can then get the high-quality files ready for printing, engraving, or embroidering after each purchase.
 Your orders will appear as usual on your WooCommerce Admin panel, only this time there will also be a link to download the ready to print file.
-There is no more need to manually process orders, since Customily will provide your clients designs ready for production in files like EPS, Ai, PDF, PNG or DXF.
+There is no more need to manually process orders, since Customily will provide your clients designs ready for production in files like EPS, Ai, PDF, PNG, or DXF.

 We hope these tips for product customization have given you a few ideas for your own business.
 Whether you’re already offering custom designs and simply need to beef up your product pages or are just searching for inspiration, there’s a lot you can learn from here.